suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/GettingStartedlab12.md

    ![](./media/14.png)

-1. On the create account page enter details as shown in the below picture:
+1. On the Create Account page enter details as shown in the picture below:

     - **Username:** odl_user_<inject key="DeploymentID" enableCopy="false" />@outlook.com

         ![](./media/13.png)

-1. On the create a password page enter details as shown in the below picture:
+1. On the create a password page enter details as shown in the picture below:

     - **Password**: <inject key="AzureAdUserPassword"></inject>